PiggyChu620/MindustryMineableAlloys/README.md

 - Add liquids/gases

 *v1.3*
-- Add catch layers of liquids/gases
+- Add cache layers of liquids/gases
 - Change settings to chances in percentage of appearance, set it to 0 to disable

 ---